pkimber/old-docs-migrated-to-gitlab/source/salt-cloud-amazon.rst

 .. highlight:: bash

+Thank you to the authors of the following articles for their help:

+- `An Introduction to the AWS Command Line Tool Part 2`_
-From `An Introduction to the AWS Command Line Tool`_
+- `An Introduction to the AWS Command Line Tool`_
+- `Using Security Groups`_

 Install
 =======